Baker-trial attorneys finish; jurors get case

 At 2:50 p.m., Marshall announced, "Ladies and gentlemen of the jury, the case is in your hands."

-Deliberations are set to resume Monday morning at 8:30 with a verdict anticipated sometime next week.
+Deliberations are set to resume this morning at 8:30 with a verdict anticipated sometime this week.